 Return on advertising spend (ROAS)

-This tells you if your campaigns are actually driving real impact and revenue results, and let you compare performance between YouTube campaigns and other marketing channels.
+This tells you if your ad campaign is actually driving real impact and revenue results, and lets you compare performance between YouTube campaigns and other marketing channels.

 To measure ROAS, calculate:

 ROAS = Revenue from ad campaign / Cost of ad campaign